Mandarin Satsuma Silverhill

 Description

-This variety is a natural mutation, identified in Siverhill, Alabama, in a Satsumas Owari orchard, and selected by Walter T. Swingle in 1931 for its exceptional resistance to cold.
+This variety is a natural mutation, identified in Siverhill, Alabama, in an orchard of Owari Satsumas, and selected by Walter T. Swingle in 1931 for its exceptional resistance to cold.

 Once partially orange, the fruit is soft and sweet, with an intense tangerine fragrance.

-The Silverhill tree is very vigorous, thornless, straight-growing and can bear a lot of fruit.
+The Silverhill tree is very vigorous, thornless, grows straight and can bear a lot of fruit.

 It is the most cold-resistant of all Satsuma varieties.